Nitin-pgmr/BeamNG_Scenario_Code/README.md

 #crash and Burn PY
 Requires BeamNG research 1.4 and above

+BeamNGpy is an official library providing a Python interface to BeamNG.research, the research-oriented fork of the video game BeamNG.drive.

+It allows control of the simulation, including vehicles contained in it:

 Simulates the crash of ego vehicle with a target vehicle